+Communication Policy:

-Communication Policy: Email is the preferred method of communication.
-My response time is within 24 hours Monday - Friday, and 48 hours on the weekends.
-My expectation for email requires that you provide your name, Lead 200 course, and 800#.
-Professional emails should have proper spelling and grammar and have greeting and salutation for each email.
+Email is the preferred method of communication.
+Expect a response time within 24 hours Monday - Friday, and 48 hours on the weekends.
+Expectations for email require that you provide your name, Lead 200 course, and 800# in the subject line of all correspondence.
+Professional emails should have proper spelling and grammar and have a greeting and salutation.

-Purpose of the Course: An introduction to the basics of effective leadership including an investigation of leadership theories and assessment of leadership styles.
+Purpose of the Course:

+An introduction to the basics of effective leadership including an investigation of leadership theories and assessment of leadership styles.

+Learning Outcomes:

-Learning Outcomes: Upon the conclusion of this course, students will gain the ability to:
+Upon the conclusion of this course, students will gain the ability to: